Registering your pedigree dog or litter of puppies:

 1. Download the Litter Registration Form (Form 1) from the Forms page on this website.

 2. Complete the Form 1 - Litter Registration Form by filling in all the details required, I.D cards and telephone numbers of both the breeder and the owner of the sire.
 Make sure that the sire is registered with the MNCF, otherwise the application cannot be processed.
 If the sire is not registered, insist with the owner to register it as otherwise you will end up with a litter of dogs without pedigrees.
+Make sure to register the litter at your earliest, preferably before the puppies go to their new owners so that you will be able to present the registration certificate to the new owners.
+If the puppies are 4 months old or older on date of registration, then the microchip certificate of each puppy will be requested, otherwise the litter will NOT be registered.

 Please remember to complete all sections of form and return it to the MNCF.
 Application processing usually takes up to 7 days to process and so we kindly urge breeders to complete the application as early as possible to ensure the relevant registration documents are available for the puppies' new owners at the time of sale.